EDSAC: Applications of EDSAC

 EDSAC was designed specifically to form part of the Mathematical Laboratory's support service for calculation.
-The first scientific paper to be published using a computer for calculations was by Ronald Fisher.
-Wilkes and Wheeler had used EDSAC to solve a differential equation relating to gene frequencies for him.
+Ronald Fisher, in collaboration with Wilkes and Wheeler, used EDSAC to solve a differential equation relating to gene frequencies; this represented the first application of a computer to research in biology.
 In 1951, Miller and Wheeler used the machine to discover a 79-digit prime – the largest known at the time.

 The winners of three Nobel Prizes – John Kendrew and Max Perutz (Chemistry, 1962), Andrew Huxley (Medicine, 1963) and Martin Ryle (Physics, 1974) – benefitted from EDSAC's revolutionary computing power.
 In their acceptance prize speeches, each acknowledged the role that EDSAC had played in their research.

 In the early 1960s Peter Swinnerton-Dyer used the EDSAC computer to calculate the number of points modulo p (denoted by Np) for a large number of primes p on elliptic curves whose rank was known.
-Based on these numerical results, Birch & Swinnerton-Dyer (1965) conjectured that Np for a curve E with rank r obeys an asymptotic law, the Birch and Swinnerton-Dyer conjecture, considered one of the top unsolved problems in mathematics as of 2022.
+Based on these numerical results, Birch & Swinnerton-Dyer (1965) conjectured that Np for a curve E with rank r obeys an asymptotic law, the Birch and Swinnerton-Dyer conjecture, considered one of the top unsolved problems in mathematics as of 2024.